-- the statistical cutoff date for the financed student loans is as of March 31, 2006; - the date of issuance is June 8, 2006;

-References herein to numbers of months after origination and to loan ages refer to the time from final disbursement.

-- all financed student loans (as grouped within the "rep lines" described below) remain in their current status until their status end date and then move to repayment, with the exception of in-school status loans, which are assumed to have a 6-month grace period before moving to repayment, and no financed student loan moves from repayment to any other status; - during the revolving period, which will begin on the date of issuance and end on the quarterly payment date in November 2008, all revenues that otherwise would be required to be allocated to principal payments on the notes will instead be utilized to finance additional loans.
-These additional loans will be purchased at a price of 100.50%; - accrued interest on (i) unsubsidized Stafford loans not in repayment status, (ii) subsidized Stafford loans in forbearance status, (iii) the unsubsidized portion of in-school consolidation loans, or (iv) PLUS loans is capitalized upon the student loans entering repayment; - the financed student loans that are subsidized Stafford loans and are in school, grace or deferment status have interest paid (interest subsidy payments) by the Department of Education quarterly, based on a quarterly calendar accrual period; - no delinquencies or defaults occur on any of the financed student loans, no repurchases for breaches of representations, warranties or covenants occur, and all borrower payments are collected in full; - index levels for calculation of borrower and government payments are: - 91-day Treasury bill rate of 4.81%; and - three-month commercial paper rate of 5.04%; - quarterly distributions begin on August 25, 2006, and payments are made quarterly on the 25th day of every February, May, August and November thereafter, whether or not the 25th is a business day; - the interest rate for each class of outstanding notes (assuming a 360-day year consisting of the actual number of days in each month) at all times will be equal to: - Class A-1 notes: 5.20%; - Class A-2 notes: 5.29%; - Class A-3 notes: 5.37%; and - Class B notes: 5.77%; - an administrative allowance equal to 1/12th of the then outstanding principal amount of the financed student loans as of the end of the preceding calendar month times 0.90% for Stafford and PLUS loans and 0.40% for consolidation loans is calculated on a monthly basis and released to Access Group on each quarterly payment date; - the collection account has an initial balance equal to \$0; - the capitalized interest account has an initial balance equal to \$73,423,559, which will be released in accordance with the schedule in the indenture until it reaches \$1,525,815 in November 2013; - all borrower payments are assumed to be made at the end of the month and amounts on deposit in the collection account and capitalized interest account, including reinvestment income earned in the previous month, net of administrative allowances, are reinvested in eligible investments at the assumed reinvestment rate of 4.81% per annum; reinvestment earnings from the prior collection period are available for distribution;
+- the cutoff date for the portfolio loans is as of May 31, 2008 (except that approximately \$172,000 of interest accrued as of that date has been excluded); - a total note issuance of \$463,600,000, comprising Class A of \$449,692,000 and Class B of \$13,908,000; - the date of issuance is July 31, 2008; - all portfolio loans (as grouped within the "rep lines" described below) remain in their current status until their status end date and then move to repayment, with the exception of in-school status loans, which are assumed to have a 6-month grace period before moving to repayment, and no portfolio loan moves from repayment to any other status; - accrued interest on (i) unsubsidized Stafford loans not in repayment status, (ii) subsidized Stafford loans in forbearance status, or (iii) PLUS loans is capitalized upon the student loans entering repayment; - the portfolio loans that are subsidized Stafford loans and are in school, grace or deferment status have interest paid (interest subsidy payments) by the Department of Education quarterly, based on a quarterly calendar accrual period; - no delinquencies or defaults occur on any of the portfolio loans, no repurchases for breaches of representations, warranties or covenants occur, and all borrower payments are collected in full; - a three-month commercial paper rate of 2.88% for calculation of government payments;

+- quarterly distributions begin on October 25, 2008, and payments are made quarterly on the 25th day of every January, April, July, and October thereafter, whether or not the 25th is a business day; - the interest rate for each class of outstanding notes (assuming a 360-day year consisting of the actual number of days in each month) at all times will be equal to:

+• Class A notes: 4.093%; and

+• Class B notes: 6.293%;

-- an optional redemption occurs on the earlier of (i) the quarterly payment date immediately following the date on which the pool balance falls below 10% of the initial pool balance or (ii) the quarterly payment date in May 2021; - the pool of financed student loans were grouped into 291 representative loans ("rep lines"), accounting for the collateral at closing, and an additional 168 rep lines accounting for the additional collateral projected to be purchased during the revolving period.
-These rep lines have been created, for modeling purposes, from individual financed student loans based on combinations of similar individual student loan characteristics, which include, but are not limited to, loan status, interest rate, loan type, index, margin, rate cap and remaining term; - a pricing speed of 9% CPR for all Stafford and PLUS loans and 100% of the Consolidation Loan Prepayment Ramp ("CLR") for all consolidation loans, which produces a different result from that derived using a constant rate of CPR.
+- an administrative allowance equal to 1/12th of the then outstanding principal amount of the portfolio loans as of the end of the preceding calendar month times 0.25% is calculated on a monthly basis and released to Access Group on each quarterly payment date; - the collection account has an initial balance equal to \$0; - the capitalized interest account has an initial balance equal to \$20,000,000, which will be applied on quarterly payment dates in accordance with the indenture and the remaining balance in excess of the greater of (a) 2.5% of the aggregate principal amount of the notes outstanding or (b) \$4,636,000 will be released on each quarterly payment date beginning in January 2011; - all borrower payments are assumed to be made at the end of the month and amounts on deposit in the collection account and capitalized interest account, including reinvestment income earned in the previous month, net of administrative allowances, are reinvested in eligible investments at the assumed reinvestment rate of 2.74% per annum; reinvestment earnings from the prior collection period are available for distribution; - an optional redemption occurs on the earlier of the quarterly payment date in July 2015 or the quarterly payment date immediately following the date on which the pool balance falls below 10% of the initial pool balance; and - the portfolio loans were grouped into 52 representative loans ("rep lines").
+These rep lines have been created, for modeling purposes, from individual portfolio loans based on combinations of similar individual student loan characteristics, which include, but are not limited to, loan status, interest rate, loan type, index, margin, and remaining term.

-WEIGHTED AVERAGE LIVES AND EXPECTED MATURITY DATES OF THE NOTES AT VARIOUS CPRs
+WEIGHTED AVERAGE LIVES AND EXPECTED MATURITY DATES OF THE CLASS A NOTES AT VARIOUS PERCENTAGES OF CPR